podcasthosting/auphonic-client/README.md

 # auphonic-client
-A PHP library to access the audio service Auphonic through its API
+A PHP library to access the audio service [Auphonic](https://auphonic.com) through its API.

+Used and created by [Podcast Hosting service podcaster](https://www.podcaster.de)